visipedia/tfrecords/README.md

 }
 ```

-If the `encoded` key is not provided.
-Then the `create` method will read in the image by using the `filename` value.
+If the `encoded` key is not provided, then the `create` method will read in the image by using the `filename` value (if we request the images to be stored in the tfrecords).
 In this case, it is assumed that image is stored in either jpg or png format.
+The image will be converted to the jpg format for storage in the tfrecord.
 If `encoded` is provided, then it is required to provide `height`, `width`, `format`, `colorspace`, and `channels` as well.

 Once you have your dataset preprocessed, you can use the `create method` in [create_tfrecords.py](create_tfrecords.py) to create the tfrecords files.
 For example: